Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you find your dough is a bit dry, you can add a bit more honey or peanut butter.

-dry ingredients and stir
+dry ingredients added to the bowl and stirred

 STEP FOUR: After the mixture has chilled, remove it from the refrigerator and roll it into 1-inch balls.